alx-sch/42_pipex/README.md

 Environmental variables, essential elements of the operating system's environment, store information utilized by various processes and applications to configure their behavior and access system resources.

 For example, commands such as 'grep', 'ls', or 'cat' all reside within the system as executable files.
-You can check the exact path(s) to a specific command with `which grep` or `which ls` (there might be more than one location where the executable is stored).
+To determine the exact path(s) to a specific command, you can use `which` followed by the command name, such as `which grep` or `which ls` (there might be more than one location where the executable is stored).

-All possible paths where the system searches for command executables are stored within the environmental variable 'PATH'.
-Whenever you enter a command in the terminal, the system checks through these locations.
-For instance, you might have already been asked to add a directory containing a newly installed tool to the PATH variable, which would enable easy execution by simply typing in a command.
+When calling a command, the terminal shell checks the PATH environment variable.
+This variable contains a list of directories where the operating system searches to find the executable file corresponding to the given command.

-You can retrieve a list of all environmental variables and their values by calling `env` in the terminal.
-This list appears as follows (excerpt):
+To view a list of all environmental variables and their values, you can execute the `env` command in the terminal.
+This command displays a list like this (excerpt):

 ```bash
 [...]